 Renovations Have Begun

 At first blush, one might think that a bunch of new businesses are moving in.
-However, Beacon businesses already located here, for the most part, are moving around.
-The first major move and renovation was to Colorant’s space, which used to be a seasonal pop-up shop in Beacon Healing Massage’s space which is right next door to the (now former) Mountain Scout office.
+However, Beacon businesses already located here, for the most part, are simply moving around.
+The first major move and renovation was to Colorant’s space, which used to be a seasonal pop-up shop in Beacon Healing Massage’s space, which is right next door to the (now former) Mountain Scout office.
 Beacon Healing Massage’s new neighbor will be Utensil.

 Colorant transitioned into a perma-pop-up in the Beacon Healing Massage space, and then officially moved out and across the street into the studio where Miss Vickie hung her musical shingle - but not before that space was totally renovated for Colorant.
-Miss Vickie has since moved to another location owned by the same people a few blocks up, down the ally near the shoe cobbler and Mr. Bell’s barbershop.
+Miss Vickie has since moved to another location owned by the same people a few blocks up, down the alley near the shoe cobbler and Mr. Bell’s barbershop.

 reMADE, the boutique carrying handmade Hudson Valley items recently closed, yet the space has re-opened as a new store - Lewis and Pine.
 The new shop, however, occupies half the space.
 The store was essentially two stores inside with an existing wall and door separating the two.
 This can make for an awkward layout - or not - depending on how you set it up.
 The space will now be two storefronts.

 Says Liz Ferrera, owner of reMADE and PAX Studios of her decision to close the shop: “For me personally, the decision to close reMADE was primarily ‘life getting in the way.’
 More specifically, aging parents and my desire to learn all that I can from them while I have the opportunity.
 The maker community in the Hudson Valley is just incredible!
 The craftsmanship and creativity that I saw being produced just blew me away.
 Educating people on the benefits of handmade will continue to be my passion.”